marc2332/dart-fix-examples/README.md

 ## Data-driven fix Examples

-A collection of samples that illustrate how Dart's Data-driven fix work.
+A collection of samples that illustrate how Dart's Data-driven fix works.

 Read more in [Data-driven Fixes](https://github.com/flutter/flutter/wiki/Data-driven-Fixes#data-driven-fixes) wiki page.